Transvaginal Mesh Lawsuits

 In addition to these individual settlements, American Medical Systems has set aside $1.9 billion to settle up to 49,000 mesh lawsuits, Endo paid $830 million to settle about 20,000 claims, and Coloplast settled 400 cases for $16 million.

-If you were implanted with transvaginal mesh and experienced bleeding, device erosion, infection, or other problems, you may qualify for a lawsuit.
+If you experienced medical device complications, you may qualify for a lawsuit.